guardian/frontend/docs/03-dev-howtos/05-interactives.md

 ## Interactive content atoms

 Interactive content atoms are the recommended way to create interactive content going forward.
 They are treated as first class citizens within the `frontend`.
 Their scripts are [inlined](https://github.com/guardian/frontend/blob/master/common/app/views/fragments/atoms/interactive.scala.html) rather than loaded by an external request, therefore they contribute less to page yank.

+Content atoms provide the same functionality as interactive embeds and custom boot scripts so these latter strategies will soon be deprecated.

 Instructions for creating interactive content atoms can be found in the [interactive-atom-maker](https://github.com/guardian/interactive-atom-maker) repo